-Recently I was talking to our leader Mark who mentioned something to me about someone in our neighbourhood thinking that for an organic church, we at Oikos are too organized and not spontaneous enough.
+Recently I was talking to our leader Mark who mentioned something to me about someone in our neighborhood thinking that for an organic church, we at Oikos are too organized and not spontaneous enough.

 I thought about that for a moment and asked myself internally or out loud, I can’t remember: